 Pacific Legal Foundation (PLF) is one of the most active and effective public interest legal organizations in filings before the Supreme Court of the United States.
-PLF has had an unprecedented seven wins in its last seven direct appearances before the High Court for its clients, including two in the last two years.
+PLF has had an unprecedented eight wins in its last eight direct appearances before the High Court for its clients, including three in the last two years.

 The following cases illustrate PLF’s caseload, both direct and amicus cases before the High Court: